-Recently I realized that I’ve been seeing my role of Integrator all wrong—and it changed everything about my work.
+Recently, I realized that I’ve been seeing my role of Integrator™ all wrong—and it changed everything about my work.

 In the fall I attended the Integrator Mastery Forum (IMF), led by Mark Winters, coauthor of Rocket Fuel.
-I arrived at the full-day workshop thinking that I understood what an Integrator is all about.
+I arrived at the full-day workshop thinking that I understood what being an Integrator is all about.
 I expected to learn some great tips to make my job easier and communicate better.
 Instead, I got gobsmacked—along with many other attendees!

-At the forum I learned that my role is to drive everything forward all the time.
-A Visionary can get stuck—not knowing how to execute their ideas.
-Someone with my skillset has the unique ability to help a Visionary execute on those big audacious ideas—on behalf of the whole organization.
+At the forum, I learned how that’s not completely true.
+At least, it doesn’t tell the whole story.
+Rather, my role is to drive everything forward all the time.
+When a Visionary™ gets stuck in not knowing how to execute their ideas, someone with my skillset has the unique ability to help a Visionary execute on those big, audacious ideas on behalf of the whole organization.

-Suddenly I realized, “Holy sh*t, I’m actually running this company!”
+Suddenly, I realized, “Holy sh*t, I’m actually running this company!”
 At that moment, my role of Integrator took on a whole new meaning.

-Now I understand the decisions that I make impact the entire organization.
-If I make a series of wrong decisions, it could impact how we end up financially, at the end of the year.
+I now understand that the decisions I make impact the entire organization.
+If I make a series of wrong decisions, it could impact how we end up financially at the end of the year.

-This realization has had a tremendous effect on everything I do at Traction Tools.
-On a daily basis, I’m constantly thinking of the greater good of the whole organization.
+This realization has had a tremendous effect on everything I do at Traction® Tools.
 Before, I was just concerned with the individual person I was directly helping.
-I would focus on this task for him or that task for her.
-But I need to make sure that all of those tasks don’t negatively impact the rest of the organization farther down the line.
+Now, I’m constantly thinking of the greater good of the whole organization.
+I need to make sure that all of those tasks don’t negatively impact the rest of the organization farther down the line.

-Leading the Leaders
+Leading the leaders

 Working with the Visionary

 If you’re an Integrator, make it a priority to go to the next IMF.
 You’ll learn how to work in unison with your Visionary.
 As they share at the IMF, neither person can be successful without the other.
 That relationship is by far the most important one in the organization.
-Without those two people working in unison, it’s impossible for the company to move forward.
-I’d heard that before, but now I really get it.
+Without those two people working in unison, it’s impossible for the company to move forward; I’d heard that before, but now I really get it.

 I’d like you to know you’re valued, and that you’re an integral part of your organization.
 You’re actually running your company!
 Chances are, you’re usually so busy “doing stuff” that you don’t sit back and realize the great work you do and how important it is.
 So take some time to give yourself a pat on the back!